 All students have the opportunity to attend curriculum meetings and general faculty meetings.
-Meetings are held in Lexington Hall, room 103, or virtually, on scheduled days (see administrative assistant for schedule).
+See administrative assistant for scheduled meeting and location.
 Students have the opportunity to contribute to the discussion at these meetings, and consideration is given to students' comments, questions, or concerns.
 If the need exists to discuss a specific student situation, it will be necessary to close that portion of the meeting.